ec-europa/europa-component-library/.github/CONTRIBUTING.md

 4. Run `npm run update-version`.
 It will update the version number of the updated packages.

+5. Open a pull request with the changes.
+Don't apply any `tag: *` label on it.

-5. Merge the changelog update.
+6. Merge the PR.

+7. Pull the latest `next-v2` branch.

-6. Make sure you are logged in. `npm whoami` will show your npm username if you are logged in.
+8. Make sure you are logged in. `npm whoami` will show your npm username if you are logged in.
 Otherwise, please run `npm login`.

-7.  **Do not run `npm publish`.
+9.  **Do not run `npm publish`.
 Instead, run `npm run publish`.**

-8. The CLI will ask for a confirmation about the new package versions.
+10. The CLI will ask for a confirmation about the new package versions.
 Please verify them carefully before accepting.

-9. Once you have accepted, the script will start publishing the packages to npm and creating the git tags.
+11. Once you have accepted, the script will start publishing the packages to npm and creating the git tags.

-10. Finally, create a GitHub Release with the same text as the changelog generated at step 2.
+12. Finally, create a GitHub Release with the same text as the changelog generated at step 2.
+Use the same tag as the one created earlier.
+Add "useful links" section.

-11. Run `yarn dist:presets` from the root folder, then create zip archives with the different folders created in `./dist/packages` and attach those archives to the GitHub release.